STRML/backbone.queryRouter/README.md

 Backbone.queryRouter
 ====================

-Execute multiple routes per URL change using querystring properties.
+Execute multiple routes per URL change using watches on querystring keys.
+Drop-in plugin for Backbone;
+existing routers may remain unchanged, but you gain querystring-based routing via the new `queryRoutes` property.

 Download
 --------